draisy/angular-CRUD/readme.md

+#Welcome to angular-CRUD!
-Welcome to angular-CRUD - a family friendly angular app for you, your friends, your dog and your cat.
+A family friendly angular app for you, your friends, your dog and your cat.

 ![sweet picture](http://img1.wikia.nocookie.net/__cb20131125081250/steamtradingcards/images/thumb/b/b5/Gun_Monkeys_Artwork_1.jpg/800px-Gun_Monkeys_Artwork_1.jpg)